thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

         }
     }

-Putting this together we get this code for calculating the luma:
+Putting both formulas together we get this code for calculating the luma:

     :::sass
     @function luma($color) {